The actual negotiation: Tough but fair

 If it is less about the quality of the arguments and more about the lack of mutual acceptance, you both must take a step back and actually find a common assessment system first.
 If you fail to do so at this stage and continue the unproductive simple exchange of arguments, it is highly likely that your interview will be as unpleasant as many applicants fear so often.
 By agreeing on a common assessment system, you can prevent this from happening.

-And with this you have reached the end of my detailed tour.
+And with this, you have reached the end of my detailed tour.
 I wish you good luck with putting all those tips and tricks into practice. 🙂

 If you would like to learn even more, take a look into my “toolbox”.
 Please don’t forget that there is also my extensive email course “How to Write a Power CV” available at a low fee.
-And if you want to make your next big step in your career even easier, you can also ask me if I am currently available to support you with personal career coaching.
+And if you want to make your next big step in your career even easier, you can also ask me if I am currently available to support you with personal and hands-on career coaching.